GoInterject/GoInterject.github.io/wIndex/ReportMacro_61702548.md

 ---
 title: Interject Documentation > ReportMacro()
 layout: custom
+keywords: [reportmacro, function]
+description: ReportMacro allows a report developer to call VBA macros on Save, Pull, Clear, or Run events.
 ---
 * * *

 ##  Function Summary
 ReportMacro allows a report developer to call VBA macros on Save, Pull, Clear, or Run events.
 The VBA macro must be a named Sub in the workbook.
 This function will ignore all errors during the macro's execution.

 ###  Function Arguments